 The boat trips are a really special addition to a stay in Papa Westray, which has been doing a lot in recent years to attract visitors.
 Combine your visit with a ‘Papay Peedie Tour’, which run on Wednesdays, Thursdays and Saturdays between the beginning of May and the end of August.
 The local island ranger, Jonathan Ford, will take you on a guided tour of the island’s archaeological and natural heritage – including a walk to the 5,000-year-old Knap of Howar, the oldest standing houses in northern Europe.

-Bikes can be hired to help you explore the island further and excellent accommodation is available at the Beltane House Hostel.
+Find out more and discover how to book a place on a Papay Peedie Tour.
+Bikes can also be hired to help you explore the island further and excellent accommodation is available at the Beltane House Hostel.

 So why not head north and make island hopping your Orkney holiday highlight!

 Boat trips to the Holm of Papay are weather dependant.
-They cost £25 for adults and £10 for children.
-Family rates are available.
-To book or to find out more, phone 07931 235 213, contact the Papay Ranger on Facebook or email email@example.com
+To book or to find out more, phone 07931 235 213, contact the Papay Ranger on Facebook or email firstname.lastname@example.org

 The Digital Orkney project has been part financed by the Scottish Government and the European Community Orkney LEADER 2014-2020 Programme.